gigabyte89/streamingProject/README.md

  3. IMDB (https://imdb-api.com/)
 The IMDB API fetches the details of a title such as rating, plot, runtime, etc.

-This demo project is mainly intended to demonstrate functionalities in Django such as but not limited to, class-based and function-based REST APIs, Models migration, saving & queries, Serialization, Caching, Throttling, Parsers, Testing, Remote calls.
+This demo project is mainly intended to demonstrate functionalities in Django such as but not limited to, class-based and function-based REST APIs, Models migration, saving & queries, Token Authentication, Serialization, Caching, Throttling, Parsers, Testing, Remote calls.

 # 1. How it works?